-The exact thickness of the leather wrap depends on the desired decoration - for plain scabbards, it's 0.8mm thick goat leather, for embossed pieces, it's 1.2mm thick cow.
+The exact thickness of the leather wrap depends on the desired decoration - for plain scabbards, it's 0.8mm thick goat leather, for embossed pieces, it's 1.2mm thick cow leather.

-Colours in the list are available with no extra cost.
-Contact us if you don't find the colour you're looking for.
+Colors listed in the dropdown menu are available at no extra cost.
+If you can't find the color you're looking for, contacts us!

-- loop suspension: based on period illustrations, it was the most frequent method.
+- Loop suspension: based on period illustrations, it was the most frequent method of hanging your Messer.
 Two channels are formed at the back/top of the scabbard, and a leather loop is threaded through them.
 The scabbard hangs vertically from the belt.

-- 2-point suspension: A somewhat rarer method for suspending Messer, where two short leather straps attach the scabbard to a belt at an angle.
+- 2-point suspension: a less common method for suspending Messer, where two short leather straps attach the scabbard to a belt at an angle.
 The straps are connected to the scabbard by themselves between wooden risers under the leather wrap.

-- Landsknecht knotwork: Often seen in 16th century illustrations on Katzbalgers, it's also present on some Messer scabbards.
-A long leather strip is knotted onto the scabbad under a wooden riser, forming essentially a belt frog.
+- Landsknecht knotwork: often seen in 16th-century illustrations on Katzbalgers, it's also present on some Messer scabbards.
+A long leather strip is knotted onto the scabbard under a wooden riser, forming essentially a belt frog.
 The belt passes through this knotwork, allowing for angled carry.

-- Plain: The leather is left completely plain, the most common according to illustrations.
+- Plain: the leather is well-oiled and left completely plain.

-- Floral: Based on period manuscript border art and surviving leatherwork from the same era.
+- Floral: based on period manuscript border art and surviving leatherwork from the same era.
 Made by incising and embossing.
-We are happy to paint it to striking, contrasting colours, with the colour scheme inspired by period art.
+We are happy to paint it with striking, contrasting colors, with the color scheme inspired by period art.

-- Architectural: Following the geometric rules seen on Gothic architecture, we can create either simple or highly complex decoration for your scabbard.
+- Architectural: Following the geometric rules seen in Gothic architecture, we can create either simple or highly complex decoration for your scabbard.
 The most striking feature of the complex version is the inclusion of rose windows into the design.
-Like the floral decoration, techniques include incising and embossing.
+Similar to the floral decoration, techniques include incising and embossing.

-- Totentanz: The Dance of Death and Memento Mori are themes often seen in period art.
-On surviving original scabbards, to the best of our knowledge, they are exclusive to baselards from the 16th century, but the popularity of the theme itself justifies our use of it on Messer scabbards as well in our opinion.
-There are plenty of options, we only listed but a few - from single embossed monochrome figures to colourful lineups consisting of a dozen or more characters, we are happy to do it all.
+- Totentanz: the Dance of Death and Memento Mori are themes often seen in period art.
+On surviving original scabbards, to the best of our knowledge, they are exclusive to baselards from the 16th century, but the popularity of the theme itself justifies our use of it on Messer scabbards as well.
+There are plenty of options, we only listed but a few - from single embossed monochrome figures to colorful lineups consisting of a dozen or more characters, we are happy to do it all.